Course Outline

 Goal:

-This assignment must achieve a Pass (PU) to pass the course.
+You must achieve a Pass (PU) to pass this course.

 Product: Artefact - Creative, and Written Piece